Connecting generalized Priestley duality to Hofmann-Mislove-Stralka duality: Various morphisms between algebraic frames

-We point out that \cite[Thm.~9.6]{BJ08} is a corollary of Theorem~\ref{thm: KDAlgLatS}.
-We next turn to the most natural category of algebraic frames, in which morphisms are frame homomorphisms preserving compact elements (that is, $\AlgFrmJ$-morphisms preserving finite meets).
+To obtain the bottom layer of Figure~\ref{fig: first diagram}, we turn to the most natural category of algebraic frames, in which morphisms are frame homomorphisms preserving compact elements (that is, $\AlgFrmJ$-morphisms preserving finite infima).